 Guy has also made use of mirrors in his practice…

 Relating to my project, I wanted to use a handheld mirror in my practice, these images above are giving me additional ideas of how I can use both mirrors and multiple frames with in one image, accompanied through layering and editing to capture multiple compositions in one image.

 “If the photographer could not his subject, he could move his camera” – Szarkowski

 Felix Nadar – Worlds first aerial photographer – ”San Francisco in Ruins.”
 Aerial view of the damage caused by a 7.9-magnitude earthquake that hit San Francisco on May 28, 1906. – source

 I have always liked this idea of being able to essentially create a ‘new world’ by consciously striving to find new composition which is at an unusual angle for a human eye to regularly be viewing.
 I admire that Felix Nadar took this to a new level quite literally in his time to reach new vantage points capturing brilliant landscapes.
 This is one of the reasons I want to experiment with the vantage points we have access to now with the use of a drone.
 New compositions are a key testament to the choices and skills a photographer makes.
-However there are only so many different compositions that can be achieved and I believe there is much more left to be explored through editing therefor nowadays I would name this a characteristic.
+However there are only so many different compositions that can be achieved and I believe there is much more left to be explored through editing.
 Whether in the darkroom or on the computer, I strongly believe what you do after the photo has been taken hold just as much importance of the photographers decision, personality, meaning and skill as to the actual efforts of capturing the image.